tub-rip/CoCapture/README.md

 }
 ```

-Note: To specify the version of framework you are using, the default value YYYY-MM-DD in the note field should be replaced with the date of the last change of the framework you are using, i.e. the date of the latest commit.
+Note: To specify the version of the software you are using, the default value YYYY-MM-DD in the note field should be replaced with the date of the last change of the software you are using, i.e. the date of the latest commit.

 ## Contribution